Mintygadhok/abletrace-lab-docs/Section_0.md

 **⚠ WHAT THIS FIXES:** previously Claude saw ONLY WHAT WAS PASTED — so a gap in the source was invisible to Claude, and unrecorded gaps had already cost real sessions.
 A repo Claude reads directly kills that failure mode.

-**⚠ TWO EXCEPTIONS, PERMANENT:**
-- Section 1 (NOW) — stays MANUAL.
-Claude reproduces it whole every session; Minty holds it.
-NEVER in the repo.
+**⚠ SECTION 1 (NOW) — IN THE REPO, BUT KEEPS ITS DISCIPLINE (changed S76).**
+Originally NOW was kept OUT of the repo and held by Minty, so that rewriting it whole was a deliberate manual act each session.
+S76 moved it INTO the repo (as Section_1.md) because the repo actually REDUCES the staleness risk the old rule feared: git timestamps show when it was last updated, and there is no loose copy to paste stale by accident. ⚠ THE DISCIPLINE IS UNCHANGED — NOW is still REWRITTEN WHOLE every session per rule 7.1/7.2; living in the repo is a convenience (one-line standing paste, markdown easier to edit than docx, Claude always sees current state), NOT a licence to let it drift.
+A stale NOW is still THE #1 failure mode.
+(Minty's call, S76.)

-- Section H (SECRETS) — never in chat, never in the repo.
+**⚠ SECTION H (SECRETS) — THE ONE PERMANENT REPO EXCEPTION.**
+Never in chat, never in the repo.
 Minty only.
-Under Option B, the scrubbed infra identifiers live here too.
+Under Option B, the scrubbed infra identifiers (RDS endpoint, instance ids, SG ids, IAM user names, bucket name) live here too.

 ### 9D.
 WHAT THE DESIGN SECTION (4 / LOOK) HOLDS — AND WHAT IT DOESN'T.